- 03 Jan 2022

 My vision of a site where sellers would sign up and post content and buyers/IT Users would sign up to access content and save to a personal vault sounded good, but in the end, it was flawed.

 The influx of marketing tech deterred people from signing up on new sites and giving their personal information.
-On the seller side, most vendors only cared about was how many visitors you had.
-They weren't willing to try something new to increase visibility and sales because there were no metrics.
-And they also wanted personal information.
+On the seller side, most vendors were only focused on the number of visitors you had.
+They weren’t willing to try something new to increase visibility and sales because there were no metrics and they did not receive any personal information from readers.

-I was discouraged but I wasn't ready to throw in the towel after all of the time and investment spent.
+I was discouraged but I wasn’t ready to throw in the towel.

 In May 2020, I started looking at SaaS solutions, specifically knowledge base solutions.
 I tried two of them out.
 I chose Document 360 (Document360.com) and started building my knowledge base platform in September 2020.